JOURNALISM AND MEDIA STUDIES (JMS)

 Credits: 3

-JMS 392 - THE CONVERGENCE NEWSROOM
+JMS 392 - THE MULTIMEDIA PROJECT

 Capstone course for journalism majors, focusing on production of a final reporting project on a selected topic and presented in print, video, and web formats.